Böðvar Böðvarsson

-Böðvar Böðvarsson (born 9 April 1995) is an Icelandic football defender who plays for Trelleborg.
+Böðvar Böðvarsson (born 9 April 1995) is an Icelandic professional footballer who plays as a defender for FH.

 Club career

-On 5 February 2018, Böðvarsson signed a three and a half year contract with Jagiellonia Białystok.
+On 5 February 2018, Böðvarsson signed a three-and-a-half-year contract with Jagiellonia Białystok.

 He signed for Trelleborg in January 2022 after a year with Helsingborg.

 International career

 Böðvar has been involved with the U-19 and U-21 teams, and made his senior team debut against China at the 2017 China Cup.